Spatially parallel decoding for multi-qubit lattice surgery: Related work

 A few recent works divide the decoding task into overlapping windows~\cite{skoric2023parallel,tan2022scalable,bombin2023modular}, an approach that is also employed in our work.
 In~\cite{tan2022scalable} and~\cite{ skoric2023parallel}, the authors \hlc{primarily address parallelization in time, which helps contain the backlog when the throughput of the decoder does not match the rate that the syndrome is generated.} In~\cite{skoric2023parallel}, the authors \hlc{also includes a discussion on dividing the decoding problem in space but do not explore the consequences.} The information passed between neighboring windows is similar, whether they are temporally or spatially parallel.
 However, temporally and spatially parallel windows apply to different problems and so have different constraints and goals.
 For example,~\cite{skoric2023parallel} does not investigate how a narrow buffer would compromise the accuracy of decoding.

-The work in~\cite{bombin2023modular} is the only one prior to ours that targets lattice-surgery style fault-tolerant blocks.
-Compared to it, we put more emphasis on the constraints of hardware accelerators — which are likeliest to meet the throughput requirements.
-For example, we force the windows to have pre-assigned positions and layers.
-Additionally, both papers include numerical results on how the buffer width affects decoding accuracy, but we provide more analysis and also study how the influence depends on the physical noise level.
+A paper from PsiQuantum~\cite{bombin2023modular} is the only prior work that targets lattice-surgery style fault-tolerant blocks.
+Its focus is different from our work though.
+It prioritizes minimizing the latency of a software implementation and does not address ``further hardware and systems considerations that are relevant".
+However, we put more emphasis on the constraints of hardware accelerators, and consider throughput instead of latency as the more important measure of speed for real time decoders.
+For example, they develop algorithms that take lattice surgery blocks as input, then assign windows, while we explicitly require that windows have pre-assigned positions so that they are compatible with hardware accelerators.
+Both papers include numerical results on how the buffer width affects decoding accuracy, but we provide more analysis and also study how the influence depends on the physical noise level.